padcontrol/Paddy-For-Lightroom-CC/orig-paddy/Readme.md

 ### Paddy Files

 Collected from sourceforge, old paddy forum, etc. Original Paddy files are distributed CC BSD.
+If you have any later sources, do share.

 ### Screenshots